retzkek/chiamon/README.md

 recreated.
 To do that you'd want to bind-mount local paths to the respective data directories; consult each project's documentation for details.

+* It's highly encouraged to run the node exporter natively rather than in docker - see the discussion in the [node_exporter docs](https://github.com/prometheus/node_exporter#docker).
+If you do run it in Docker, you'll need to bind-mount in any other volumes you want to monitor (add them to the `volumes` list in `docker-compose.yml`, e.g. `- '/scratch:/scratch`).

 * To run this on **Windows**, you'll need to use the [Windows exporter](https://github.com/prometheus-community/windows_exporter) instead of the node_exporter, and change the dashboard appropriately.
 See [issue